ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 - **[Runtime Verification](https://runtimeverification.com/)** - _Security company specializing in formal modeling and verification of smart contracts._

 - **[Hacken](https://hacken.io)** - _Web3 cybersecurity auditor bringing the 360-degree approach to blockchain security._

+- **[HashEx](https://hashex.org/)** - _HashEx is a leading provider in the Web3 space, offering a range of services to secure, develop and educate the Web3 community.
+HashEx focuses on blockchain and smart contract auditing to ensure the security of cryptocurrencies, providing services such as smart contract development, penetration testing, blockchain consulting._

 ### Bug bounty platforms {#bug-bounty-platforms}